isaacnmm/pestpolicy-hugo2XX/content/posts/does-rubbing-alcohol-kill-bed-bugs/index.md

 **Step 9: **
 Consider other
 natural methods
 described below if these steps havent worked.
-Some items might need to be thrown out completely if they are very infested.�If all else fails, call in the exterminator!
+Some items might need to be thrown out completely if they are very infested.If all else fails, call in the exterminator!
 ## **Homemade bed bug spray recipe**
 Did you know that you can make your own bed bug sprays using essential oils?
 All you need is an empty spray bottle, some essential oils